Understanding God's Will (UGW): Intro Part 1

 Well, after we said “Yes” and made plans to move, we got to see this home.
 And we were horrified.
 It was disgusting and filthy.
 It reeked of animal pee, the carpet was soiled, there was pot paraphernalia in the cabinets, and there were fleas and mice poop all over.
 (We had to bomb it three times for fleas.
 And I was eight months pregnant.)
 And it was like a fun house at a carnival, with walls ever-so-slightly slanted this way and that.
 And it was tiny, tiny, tiny.
 It was so filthy that we had to live with my parents for a month so that it could get fixed up enough to not be a health hazard.
 (Bob hadn’t really kept watch on the previous renters, so he didn’t even really know what condition it was in.)

 And then, as house prices rose and we had a second child and I decided to stop working and we couldn’t make enough money to move up, we got stuck in that house for several very unhappy, very depressing years.
-Thankfully, God eventually moved us to a better place (the two-bedroom rental that later became a moldy nightmare and heartbreak), but I wonder how things might have turned out had I listened to the Spirit’s quiet nudges or took the time to pray and to wait on God.
+Thankfully, we eventually moved to a better place (the two-bedroom rental that later became a moldy nightmare and heartbreak), but I wonder how things might have turned out had I listened to the Spirit’s quiet nudges or took the time to pray and to wait on God.
 We might have been able to bypass the whole mold-pit if we had prayed and listened to God's leading from the beginning.
 But I wasn't aware at the time how God led people and carried out His Will and worked in people's lives.
 But because of all the mistakes I made and all the research I did in the Word because of it, I learned over time.
 And so that is the good that came out of the bad.

 So was the path that we took God’s Will for us, His preplanned path, to get us to where we are now?
 Or did we have some responsibility for what happened and where we ended up, especially since I knew that we didn’t seek God’s advice in the first place?
 Is everything that happens God's Will, preplanned and caused by Him?
 Or can we do things that God never willed, wanted, or caused?